Peter Brown (singer): Music career (1977–85)

-Late in 1977, TK Records announced that sales of the 12-inch version of "Do Ya Wanna Get Funky With Me" had reached the million dollar mark making it the first gold 12-inch single in history.
-Before too long the album went gold as well.
+Late in 1977, TK Records announced that sales of the 12-inch version of "Do Ya Wanna Get Funky With Me" had reached the million dollar mark, making it the first gold 12-inch single in history.
+The album went gold as well.

-Billboard Magazines Year End #1 Awards for 1978 named Brown the #1 new male album artist, #3 new album artist and #10 pop male artist.
-Also #11 pop male album artist, #16 soul artists and #11 soul albums.
+Billboard Magazines Year End #1 Awards for 1978 named Brown the #1 new male album artist, #3 new album artist and #10 pop male artist, as well as #11 pop male album artist, #16 soul artists and #11 soul albums.
 Cash Box Magazine's Year End Awards issue for 1978 named Brown #1 Top Male Single Vocalist, #1 Top New Male Single Vocalist and #2 Top Male Album Vocalist along with #3 Crossover R&B Male.

 The 1978 Record World Magazine Disco Awards named Brown Outstanding New Performer, Top New Male Vocalist and Top Male Vocalist.
 He was also nominated by NARAS (The National Academy of Recording Arts and Sciences) in 1978 for a Grammy Award for best R&B Vocal Performance for the song "Dance With Me".
 "Dance With Me" also included a guest vocal performance by Betty Wright.
 In 1979, Brown's single "Crank It Up" peaked in the Billboard Disco Chart at No. 4.

-His first professional performance came on the American Bandstand television show, hosted by Dick Clark.
+Brown's first professional performance came on the American Bandstand television show, hosted by Dick Clark.
 That year, Brown also took part in the filming of a television special to promote the upcoming movie Foul Play with Goldie Hawn and Chevy Chase.
 He also filmed a segment for the television show 60 Minutes showing the process of how a song is actually recorded in the recording studio.
 Later years saw him performing on the Mike Douglas Show, American Bandstand and as a presenter on the American Music Awards.
 On tour in 1978, Brown and his band (now with additional members Keith Anderson, drums, Joe Guzzo, guitar, Mike Hillinger, keyboards and Wildflower, background vocals) played venues as diverse as New York's The Bottom Line and Madison Square Garden.

 On Brown's second album (recorded at Studio Center and Criteria Recording studios in North Miami, Florida), Stargazer, he was joined by Laura Taylor and Dan Hartman singing background vocals on the song "It's Alright."